reisap/Docker-learn/help.md

    -trivy
    -Dagda
-3. avoid latest in tag when you push your images docker into docker hub ucup/webserver:1.0.1 always version not latest
+3. avoid latest in tag when you push your images docker into docker hub

+   - ucup/webserver:1.0.1 always version your image docker
-   latest make rollback difficult
+   - latest make rollback difficult
 4. use non root in docker
 5. docker compose will make better if you are lazy to know all command :D hahaha docker-compose up